Plan to overhaul teaching of maths and literacy revealed

 A report from The Education Hub released on Monday titled ‘Now I don’t know my ABC,’ said that limited data makes it impossible to build a full picture of literacy achievement in Aotearoa, but the overall picture is "concerning".

-The report states the country’s lack of a national literacy strategy is one of many possible factors as to why literacy levels are low.
+The report state the country’s lack of a national literacy strategy is one of many possible factors as to why literacy levels are low.

 Consultation with different groups in the creation of the strategy highlighted a range of concerns and issues with the current system.
 The amount of autonomy in the current curriculum and education system puts pressure on schools and individual teachers.